Guide: Cut Taxes When You Buy Before the End of the Year

 Section 179 also allows for a Bonus Depreciation that, though not permanent, offers an additional deduction through 2019.
-With the Bonus Depreciation, businesses can depreciate 50% of the cost of equipment acquired and put into service before the end of this year.
-The 50% depreciation bonus is also available for equipment purchases in 2017, but after that, the Bonus Depreciation will phase down to 40% in 2018 and 30% in 2019 before disappearing.
+With the Bonus Depreciation, businesses can depreciate 50% of the cost of equipment acquired and put into service before the end of this year, but after that, the Bonus Depreciation will phase down to 40% in 2018 and 30% in 2019 before disappearing.

 So how does it work?
 Let's say you spend $100,000 on qualifying equipment, such as a digital billboard, or a new sign structure and digital message center for your business before the end of 2016.
 Under Section 179 you'll be able to "write off" the entire purchase amount.
 Your tax savings, assuming a 35% tax rate, would be $35,000.
 This brings the equipment cost after taxes to $65,000.

 To learn more about how to put the PATH Act to work for your business, download our free guide.